Certora/Examples/CVLByExample/ERC20/README.md

 [The Prover report of this run](https://prover.certora.com/output/1902/4c20db86ba11411b8aa6476e9be6d33c?anonymousKey=8c56f27248e5f93ff38626ec82736b7781cffc87)

+## Correct Code
+`contracts/correct/ERC20Fixed.sol` is a version in which the rule above failures were fixed. the corrections in the code are:

+Updated _totalSupply in deposit()and in withdraw().

 ## Correct Spec

-`contracts/correct/ERC20Fixed.sol` is a version in which the rule above failures were fixed. the corrections are:
+The corrections in the spec are:

 1. Removing the incorrect envfree.
 2. Removing the redundant invariant balancesBoundedByTotalSupply.